-- A "charging bus" should run along the entire length of the flight vehicle, interfacing to all batteries to facilitate charging and continuous charging and subsequent maintenance trickle-charging; - Use mating connectors at every structural joint;

-- Largely all benefits of the system are lost if even a single battery is left out of the umbilical charging bus system. - Each tap-off from the on-board charging bus to individual battery subsystems shall be reverse current flow protected by a suitably rated diode; - All on-board batteries should feature the same nominal voltage, as far as possible; - If bus voltage step-down is required for batteries with lower nominal voltage, adequately heat-dissipated linear regulators are strongly recommended and placed upstream of the mandatory cell balancing circuits; - Switch-mode regulation or onboard battery chargers are strongly discouraged due to generated EMI and electrical noise; - LiPo battery cell balancing circuits shall protect each individual battery pack; - LiPo battery cell balancing circuits of up to 12S cell count are widely available as preassembled PCBs for a low price, complete with built-in undervoltage-cut-off, overcurrent-protection and overcharging cut-off; - Flight vehicle batteries could all be considered "permanently" installed, not requiring removal past initial installation during on-site preparation.
+- A "charging bus" should run along the entire length of the flight vehicle, interfacing to all batteries to facilitate charging and continuous charging and subsequent maintenance tricklecharging; - Use mating connectors at every structural joint; - o Largely all benefits of the system are lost if even a single battery is left out of the umbilical charging bus system. - Each tap-off from the on-board charging bus to individual battery subsystems shall be reverse current flow protected by a suitably rated diode; - All on-board batteries should feature the same nominal voltage, as far as possible; - o If bus voltage step-down is required for batteries with lower nominal voltage, adequately heat-dissipated linear regulators are recommended and placed upstream of the mandatory cell balancing circuits, since they bypass any EMI issues inherent to switching DC-DC converters; - Switch-mode regulation or onboard battery chargers require acute attention to generated EMI and electrical noise; - o Flight vehicle batteries could all be considered "permanently" installed, not requiring removal past initial installation during on-site preparation.
 The ground-based power supply should simply be outputting the battery trickle charge voltage, plus a diode drop, for easiest implementation.